-Our distinctive, hand-tufted rosettes act as anchors by pulling yarn through each layer of the mattress to firmly secure them in place.
+The hand-tufted rosettes in our Avocado mattresses act as anchors by pulling yarn through each layer of the mattress to firmly secure them in place.

 Hand-tufting is a time-honored technique dating back to the 17th century.
 It’s also highly functional.
 It prevents trenches and lumps from appearing over time.
 And wool tufts act as anchors by pulling yarn through each layer of the mattress.
 This secures them in place without the use of dangerous chemical adhesives between the comfort layers of GOTS Organic Certified cotton ticking, our GOTS Organic Certified wool, and our GOLS Organic Certified latex (our cotton, wool, and latex are also STANDARD 100 by OEKO-TEX®).